RitikaDesai98/INFSCI2410/README.md

 # INFSCI2410
-University of Pittsburgh - Neural Networks
+University of Pittsburgh - INFSCI 2410